HemanthN26/sql-dashboards/README.md

 coffee-beans-app

-A command-line app to record and rate coffee beans with different preparation methods using SQLite.
+A command-line app to record and rate coffee beans with different preparation methods using SQLite and Matplotlib.

 ## Features
 - Add new coffee bean ratings.